Congress will be 'central pillar' of anti-BJP formation for 2024 polls: Sachin Pilot | Politics

 - India

-The Congress is and will have to remain the ''pivot'' around which an anti-BJP coalition is formed and a ''UPA plus'' formation would be the ''best one'' to take on the BJP-led NDA in the 2024 general elections, senior Congress leader Sachin Pilot said on Thursday.
+The Congress is and will have to remain the ''pivot'' around which an anti-BJP coalition is formed and a ''UPA plus plus'' formation would be the ''best one'' to take on the BJP-led NDA in the 2024 parliamentary elections, senior Congress leader Sachin Pilot said on Thursday.

 In an interview with PTI ahead of the party's 'Chintan Shivir' starting here on Friday, Pilot asserted that formulating a successful electoral strategy would be a top agenda point at the three-day brainstorming session.